CraftAcademyLabs/ca_course_v2/week_10/material/01_web_101/08_2_author_as_an_associated_resource.md

 (1 row)
 ```

 We have to repeat this for every row in our `books` table.
-You can, if you want alter this statement to ise `id` instead of `name` and `title`.
+You can, if you want, alter this statement to use `id` instead of `name` and `title`.
 Also, please note that we added `RETURNING *` at the end of the query.
-Try removing that to figura out what it does for us....
+Try removing that to figure out what it does for us...

 In the end, your `books` table should only have rows that include a reference to the `authors` table.